rgllm/xnatum/README.md

 ## Documentation

-The official documentation will be soon avaiable at xnatum.readthedocs.org.
+The official documentation is avaiable at xnatum.readthedocs.org.

+## Workflow to contribute

+To contribute to xnatum, first create an Github account.
+Once this is done, fork the xnatum repository to have you own repository, clone it using 'git clone'.
+Make your changes in your clone, push them to your forked repo, test them and when you are happy with them, send a pull request to the main repository.

 ## Status

-This package is currently been developed part of my thesis.
+This package is currently been developed part of my MSc. thesis.